 Support us, to support them

-The SailCoach Foundation helps our talented students to realise their dreams of becoming Olympians.
+The SailCoach Foundation (an NGO registered in Malta) helps talented students to realise their dreams of becoming Olympians.
 It is inspiring to be part of an environment that fosters outstanding athletic prowess and provides the intensive training necessary to shine at an Olympic Games.

 We have shown that a sailor from a small country, with little history of participation in the sport and only 46km of coastline, can successfully compete with sailors from the top nations and win Olympic medals – if the right funding and support is available.